SuperSandro2000/docker-images/zeronet/README.md

 ZeroNet Docker Image with multi-arch support.

+``UI_PASSWORD`` only works when you put ZeroNet behind a reverse proxy which servers it over https.

 If you want to customize the ``torrc`` file you can do that by mounting one into the docker container: ``-v $PWD/tor/torrc:/etc/tor/torrc``

 ## Docker compose